Close Menu

 State Schools vs. Private Schools

 In the UK, parents have the option to send their children to state schools (which are free) or private schools (which charge fees).
-The majority of children attend state schools, but some parents opt for private education for various reasons, including smaller class sizes, different curriculums, or specific religious or educational philosophies.
+The majority of children attend state schools, but some parents opt for private education for various reasons, including smaller class sizes, different curricula, or specific religious or educational philosophies.

 What About Homeschooling?